How Traveling Changes You

 11. Friends come and go.

+Honestly, this is one of the crappy ways of how traveling changes you.
 I’ve lost friends due to my traveling.
 I’ve missed important events, forgot to stay in touch, and the rest is history.
 In your 20s, your circle of friends changes as people find new interests, get married, move, etc. Life happens.
 I’m not bitter.

 12. I actually like taking photographs.